BryanGaray99/Visibility-Curves-and-SkyPlot-Graph/README.md

 Much of the project was done thanks to libraries that facilitate the work with astronomy tools such as:
 - Astropy: https://docs.astropy.org/en/stable/.
 - Astroplan: https://astroplan.readthedocs.io/en/latest/api.html#module-astroplan.
-Also other libraries were used for data management and graphs and visualizations such as:
+<p>Also other libraries were used for data management and graphs and visualizations such as:</p>
 - Numpy
 - Matplotlib